Cook Islanders: Language

 The official languages of the Cook Islands are English and Cook Islands Māori, an Eastern Polynesian language.
 Cook Islands Māori is closely related to New Zealand Māori, but is a distinct language in its own right.
 It is simply called "Māori" when there is no need to disambiguate it from New Zealand Māori, but it is also known as "Māori Kūki 'Āirani" or "Maori Kuki Airani".

-Culture

 Religious denomination

-The religious distribution in the 2016 official census was as follows:
+The religious distribution in the 2021 official census was as follows:

-The various Protestant groups account for 62.8% of the believers, the most followed denomination being the Cook Islands Christian Church with 49.1% (down from 53% in 2006).
-Other Protestant Christian groups include Seventh-Day Adventist (8.4%), Assemblies of God (3.8%), and Apostolic Church (2.1%).
-The main non-Protestant group was the Catholic Church, with 17% of the population.
-Members of the Church of Jesus Christ of Latter-day Saints made up 4.4%.
+The various Protestant groups account for 63.2% of the believers, the most followed denomination being the Cook Islands Christian Church with 43.1% (down from 48.8% in 2016).
+Other Protestant Christian groups include Seventh-Day Adventist (8.2%), Assemblies of God (3.5%), and Apostolic Church (2.1%).
+The main non-Protestant group was the Catholic Church, with 16.6% of the population.
+Members of the Church of Jesus Christ of Latter-day Saints made up 3.9%.
 Only 2% or 323 people refused or did not respond to this question.